 Common Dental Emergencies

-True dental emergencies are rare, but during self-isolation, you should always phone your provider’s office anytime something seems wrong with your teeth.
-Most often they can instruct you over the phone on how to resolve the problem (temporarily) along with any discomfort you may be experiencing, as you can often fix your dental issue on your own.
+True dental emergencies are rare.
+During self-isolation, you should always phone your provider’s office if something seems wrong.
+Most often they can instruct you over the phone on how to resolve the problem.
+Along with any discomfort you may be experiencing, as you can often fix your dental issue on your own.

 Rinse the area with warm water.
 Put a cold compress over the facial area of the injury and recover any broken tooth fragments.
 Contact your dentist immediately for an appointment.